Skip to main content

 How rules are configured

-Pipeline Stage to Pipeline Rules Mapping
+Pipeline Stage β†’ Rules mapping

 Move to Stage After N Days

-Defines automatic stage transitions.
-Each row contains:
+Defines automatic stage transitions:

 How private Teams channels work